dkolyshev/aistocks/README.md

 The small app with a service that generates stock reports based on settings we configure.
-Basically the settings congigured via app will dictate the companies included and format of output of the reports.
-Reports will be generated in 3 formats: HTML, PDF and flipbook.
+The settings configured via the app will dictate the companies included and the format of the output of the reports.
+Reports will be generated in 3 formats: HTML, PDF, and flipbook.

 ## Table of Contents